 Complete the assigned reading, viewing and project tasks for each week.
 You are then required to complete the discussion tasks online as outlined in Moodle.
-You are required to post your own response once a week, and respond to at least one other participants post, to support or encourage a deeper level of thinking about a perspective or lens in a respectful and manner becoming of a learning environment.
+You are required to post your own response once a week, and respond to at least one other participant's post, to support or encourage a deeper level of thinking about a perspective or lens in a respectful and manner becoming of a learning environment.
 In each of your personal posts and responses, cite sources and other possible resources to further develop thinking and engagement of your peers.

 Each week, select one of three possible guiding questions as your topic and post your thinking, musings and wonderings about that specific topic, with evidence and support (citations) for your ideations.
-The following week, select a different guiding question as the theme of your post.
+The following week if it is the same chapters from the previous week, select a different guiding question as the theme of your post.